uci-plrg/zen-ids/README.md

 ### Tools

-1. Application profiles can be built with the [zen-ids-profile](https://github.com/uci-plrg/zen-ids-profile) Java tools.
+1. Application profiles can be built with the Java tools in the [zen-ids-profile](https://github.com/uci-plrg/zen-ids-profile) project.
   * In the paper, these are referred to as *trusted profiles*.
+  * See the next section on "Experiments" for details.

 ### Experiments